 What We Do

-Since its establishment in June 2020, the HEPR Program has provided funding to fill critical COVID-19 response gaps and jump-start innovative gains in how countries prepare for the next health emergency—internally, and working across borders with regional neighbors.
+Since its establishment in June 2020, the HEPR Program has provided funding and technical assistance to jump-start innovative gains in how countries prepare for and respond to health emergencies—internally, and working across borders with regional neighbors.

-HEPR Program grants are making a difference around the globe: from Latin America to the Middle East and Africa, to the Asia-Pacific region.
-It has provided critical, timely resources to countries and territories not eligible for other World Bank funding mechanisms, and supported health emergency preparedness and response in countries in particular need of support based on their baseline levels of related preparedness and response capacity.
+From Latin America to the Middle East and Africa, to the Asia-Pacific region.
+It has provided critical resources to countries and territories not eligible for other World Bank funding mechanisms, and supported health emergency preparedness and response in countries in particular need of support based on their baseline levels of related preparedness and response capacity.

-The HEPR Program has also made the “missing middle” – the realm of cross-border health emergency preparedness and response through formal and informal country groupings – another priority area for support, recognizing cross-border coordination is essential in our evermore interconnected world and in the face of viruses in the face of which borders have little meaning.
-An integral part of the HEPR Program is the technical support that it provides and facilitates to assist World Bank task teams and countries (see map below).
+The HEPR Program has also made the “missing middle” – the realm of cross-border health emergency preparedness and response through formal and informal country coalitions – another priority area for support, recognizing cross-border coordination is essential in our evermore interconnected world and in the face of viruses in the face of which borders have little meaning.
+An integral part of the HEPR Program is the technical support it provides and facilitates to assist World Bank task teams and countries.

 Examples include:

-• World Bank-provided technical assistance in Eswatini enabling costing analytics to help target preparedness investments to maximize impact and plan simulation exercises; and surge analytics modelling in Madagascar that will help the country be more prepared for future emergencies.
+• World Bank-provided technical assistance in Eswatini enabling costing analytics to help target preparedness investments to maximize impact and plan simulation exercises; and strengthening the surveillance system and improving analysis capacity for rapid, real-time reporting of One Health surveillance data in Madagascar.